dwarvesf/playground/_memo/startups-vs-junior-designers.md

 In simple words, you need a designer who knows how to wear many hats and wear them well.
 On top of that, you would probably want them to get things done fast too.
 Reality check: no one is good at everything at their first attempt, designers are no exceptions.
 But here you are, entrusting a scope of work required various expertise on one single designer.
 The results certainly won't look pretty.

-## “But the designer will get better as they keep working on it.”
+## But the designer will get better as they keep working on it
 We had the same mindset when we first started with our design team.
 We had the fantasy of recruiting fresh minds into our team, providing them with proper training and mentoring; then they would eventually become rockstars.
 You can probably guess it.
 We screwed up big time.

 Turned out training and mentoring people is a massive commitment that requires methods, attention, and time.